Mosunmolaganiyu/LITA_Capstone_Project/README.md

       2. For Data Visualization.

 ### Data Cleaning and Preparations
+---
-In the intial phase of Data Cleaning and Preparations, we perform the following action;
+In the intial phase of the Data Cleaning and Preparations, the following action was performed;

  - Data loading and Inspection
-Handling missing variables
+ - Handling missing variables
  - Data Cleaning and Formatting

 ### Exploratory Data Analysis
+---
 EDA involved the exploratory of the Data to answer some questions about the data such as;

  - For Sales Data